peta78/Sorting/README.md

 Also available on:
 [Authorea](https://doi.org/10.22541/au.173145007.70152282/v1)

+Cite as: Peter Taraba.
+Why would you sort when you know where things approximately belong?.
+Authorea.
+November 12, 2024.

 Did you know you can sort faster than [quick sort](https://en.wikipedia.org/wiki/Quicksort) - [C++ sort implementation in O(n log(n))](https://cplusplus.com/reference/algorithm/sort/)?

 This code was written just to inspire, not to be a production code...
 And there is even way better way (why to sort when you know where things approximately belong?) to do it (without using quicksort)...